lPrimemaster/FastECS/README.md

 # FastECS
-A header only simplistic C++ ECS Engine for general purpose (with GCish with RTTI!)
+A header only simplistic C++ ECS Engine for general purpose (GCish with RTTI!)

 | Branch |                                    Build Status                                   |
 |--------|:---------------------------------------------------------------------------------:|